StenAL/favicon-marquee/README.md

     any valid CSS `color` value
 -   `step` - specifies how many pixels the marquee scrolls each render.
 This can be used to speed up or slow down the text's scrolling
--   `size` - size of the canvas used to render the marquee's text.
-A larger size results in a more detailed picture but might cause performance issues
 -   `marginBottom` - the text is rendered at the bottom of the favicon.
 This option can be used to add some margin to the bottom to center the text instead
 -   `background` - the background color of the text.
 Can be any valid CSS `color` value.